The place of Simon de Montfort in history has been large, mainly since his actions made an important contribution to the

 Simon married Eleanor, the widowed sister of Henry III, on 7 January 1238 at the King's chapel in Westminster Palace, without gaining the consent of the king's council.
 Eleanor had been previously married, at the age of nine, to William Marshal son of William Marshal Earl of Pembroke.
 The incompetence, tyranny and pathological irresolution in the government of Henry III determined the barons not to lose the benefits of the Magna Carta which had been secured by their ancestors.
 Simon became the leader of baronial opposition to Henry which resulted in civil war.
-De Montfort was prereparing to join the crusade of Louis IX of France, when in 1248, King Henry asked him to pacify Gascony, there Simon made enemies which resulted in him being put on trial in 1252.
-His relationship with his irresolute brother-in-law the king now strained, the pair over money, Simon owed large sums of money to Thomas II of Savoy, and named the King as his security, an action which succeeded in enfuriating Henry.
+De Montfort was preparing to join the crusade of Louis IX of France, when in 1248, King Henry asked him to pacify Gascony, there Simon made enemies which resulted in him being put on trial in 1252.
+His relationship with his irresolute brother-in-law the king now strained, Simon owed large sums of money to Thomas II of Savoy, and named the King as his security, an action which succeeded in enfuriating Henry.
 Simon fled to France and later participated in a crusade to the Holy Land.